-Magellan announced it had amended and restated its credit agreement (the "Bank Facility Agreement") with its existing lenders on June 24, 2008.
-Under the terms of the Bank Facility Agreement, the maximum amount available was increased by \$20 million to a Canadian limit of \$95 million plus a U.S. limit of US\$90 million (approximately \$204 million at December 31, 2008) with a maturity date of May 23, 2009.
-The Bank Facility Agreement is extendable for unlimited one-year renewal periods, subject to mutual consent of the syndicate of lenders and the Corporation, and has been fully guaranteed by N. Murray Edwards, the Chairman of the Board of Directors of the Corporation.
+Magellan announced it had amended and restated its credit agreement (the "Bank Facility Agreement") with its existing lenders on June 24, 2008 and amended the Bank Facility Agreement again on April 30, 2009.
+Under the terms of the 2009 amendment to the Bank Facility Agreement, the maximum amount available was set at a Canadian limit of \$90 million plus a U.S. limit of \$85 million with a maturity date of May 22, 2010.
+The Bank Facility Agreement was fully guaranteed by N. Murray Edwards, the Chairman of the Board of Directors of the Corporation.
 For more information, see "Borrowings - Bank Credit Facility".